By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

-How the IRS Treats Personal Injury Settlements
+How the IRS Treats Your Settlement

-Understanding MAGI and ACA Subsidy Eligibility
+MAGI and ACA Eligibility

-ACA subsidy eligibility ranges from 100% to 400% of Federal Poverty Level (FPL) for most states.
-For 2024, this translates to annual income ranges of approximately $15,000-$60,000 for individuals and $31,000-$120,000 for a family of four.
-Under the American Rescue Plan extended through 2025, subsidies are available above 400% FPL with no upper income limit, providing additional protection for middle-income households.
+ACA subsidy eligibility ranges from 100% to 400% of Federal Poverty Level for most states.
+For 2024, that's roughly $15,000-$60,000 for individuals and $31,000-$120,000 for a family of four.
+The American Rescue Plan extended subsidies through 2025 with no upper income limit, giving middle-income households extra breathing room.

 Settlement Component Tax Status Counted in MAGI?
 Notes